dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 Now, you have full understanding of different layers used in ConvNet and their different components.

-<font color='green'>Mr.I-know-nothing:</font> Master, ConvNets consists of applying [CONV - RELU - POOL] operation repeatedly, when are using FC layer?
+<span class='green'>Mr.I-know-nothing:</span> Master, ConvNets consists of applying [CONV - RELU - POOL] operation repeatedly, when are using FC layer?

-<font color='red'>Mr.I-know-everything:</font> Absolutely, the most common ConvNet architecture follows the pattern:
+<span class='red'>Mr.I-know-everything:</span> Absolutely, the most common ConvNet architecture follows the pattern:
  INPUT -> [[CONV -> RELU]*N -> POOL?]*M -> [FC -> RELU]*K -> FC, where the * indicates repetition, and the POOL? indicates an optional pooling layer.

 Deep ConvNet consists of repetition of [CONV - RELU - POOL] layers and once sufficient depth is introduced, then we flatten the output of above and connect it with fully connected layer.